ReDI-School/S25-Full-Stack-Circle/README.md

 ```

 Backend will run at: http://localhost:4000

 >[!note]
 > In case u use local db. then u have to run

 > ```
 > npx prisma migrate dev --name init
 > ```

-> Actually u don't need to run any of npx prisma migrate, except if u made changes to Schema.prisma file
+> Actually you don't need to run any of npx prisma migrate, except if u made changes to Schema.prisma file

 - (Optional) Seed the DB:
 ```bash